mongodb/docs/source/reference/configuration-options.rst

    of the files specified by the :setting:`dbpath` to the latest version, if needed.

-   This option only affects the operation of :option:`mongod` if the data files are in an old format.
+   This option only affects the operation of :program:`mongod` if the data files are in an old format.

-   When specified for a :option:`mongos` instance, this option updates the meta data format used by the :term:`configdb`.
+   When specified for a :program:`mongos` instance, this option updates the meta data format used by the :term:`configdb`.

 Replica Set Options